 Golden Gate Bridge

-One of the most photographed bridges in the world, the Golden Gate Bridge is a must-see.
-Whether you walk, bike, or just snap pictures, it’s worth a visit for the views of the bay.
+One of the most photographed bridges in the world, the Golden Gate Bridge is worth seeing up close.
+Whether you walk, bike, or just stop for photos, the views across the bay are the reason people keep coming back.

 Ferry Building

 This ferry terminal is also a landmark with a 245-foot clock tower.
-You’ll find a variety of local food vendors, shops, and scenic views of the waterfront.
-It’s a good spot for a quick bite or a coffee.
+You’ll find local food vendors and shops, plus waterfront views.
+It’s a great stop for coffee, snacks, and people-watching.

 Bay Area Glamping Pinterest Pins